bzz/scholar-alert-digest/README.md

 ```

 ## Run
-In order to output rendered HTML instead of the default Markdown, use
+In order to output rendered HTML or JSON instead of the default Markdown, use
 ```
 go run main.go -html
+go run main.go -json
 ```

 To mark all emails that were aggregated in current report as read, use